 - Common Office Productivity Tools (such as Microsoft Office Suite)

 DATATHON: 3.5 weeks to develop a comprehensive data story

-- Begins March 15 with student teams gaining access to the 2017 Datathon challenge questions and datasets.
+- Begins in March with student teams gaining access to Datathon challenge questions and datasets.

 - Teams have about 3.5 weeks to work on a comprehensive data story addressing all challenge questions.